gabigonzalz/nodejs_CRUD/README.md

 - **DELETE /delete/:id:** Deletes an artist from the database.
 - **POST /like/:id:** Likes an artist, incrementing their like count.
 ## Views
 - *index.ejs:*  Displays all artists.
-- *add_artist.ejs:8* Form to add a new artist.
+- *add_artist.ejs:*  Form to add a new artist.
 - *edit_artist.ejs:*  Form to edit an existing artist.
 ## Contributing

 Contributions are **always** welcome!